 BJourn, BA (Hons), HDE, MA (Rhodes), MA (London)

-Michael Carklin is Principal Lecturer in Drama, and Course Leader for the MA Drama.
-He teaches across all undergraduate and postgraduate levels, including Theatre Practice, Applied Drama, Directing and Peformance & Film in Africa.
+Michael Carklin is Academic Subject Manager for Drama, Dance and Performance at USW.
+He is also a Reader in Applied and Interdisciplinary Teaching and Learning, and is Course Leader for the MA Drama.
+He teaches across all undergraduate and postgraduate levels, including Theatre Practice, Applied Drama, and Directing.

 Michael has degrees in drama, journalism and education from Rhodes University in South Africa, where he grew up, and in African Studies from the School of Oriental and African Studies at the University of London.
 He was a drama lecturer in South Africa before joining the University of Glamorgan, now the University of South Wales, in 2000.